 Humanities/Social Science Minor: A Psychology minor consists of 6 courses (each of 3 credits or more) including 830:101.
 Each Engineering student must select 4 humanities electives.
 You can elect to take all 4 of these humanities requirements (according to the Eng’g humanities/social science guidelines) in psychology.
 If the one general elective requirement is unfulfilled, you can elect to take a psychology course here, leaving only one course for the minor.
 Note, psychology or other h/ss courses cannot fulfill technical elective requirements.

-Non-SAS Minors: Engineering students are often eligible for minors or certificate programs from schools other than the School of Arts and Sciences, including for example the School fo Business, the Bloustein School of Planning and Public Policy, the School of Comunication and Information, and the School fo Environmental and Biological Sciences.
-An example from the Rutgers Business School is the Entrepreneurship Minor or Business Administration Minor from which courses may also satisfy humanities/social science electives (verify with the h/ss list) and technical electives (verify with you major department).
+Non-SAS Minors: Engineering students are often eligible for minors or certificate programs from schools other than the School of Arts and Sciences, including for example the School of Business, the Bloustein School of Planning and Public Policy, the School of Comunication and Information, and the School of Environmental and Biological Sciences.
+Examples from the Rutgers Business School are the Entrepreneurship Minor or Business Administration Minor from which courses may also satisfy humanities/social science electives (verify with the h/ss list) and technical electives (verify with you major department).

-To find out the requriements for a minor or major, consult the departments in question for advice.
+To find out the requirements for a minor or major, consult the departments in question for advice.
 You can usually find the information on the departmental website.

 Declaring and Certifying A Minor

 Minors consist of approximately 18 credits.
 However, some minors are more than 18cr.
-Refer to the department, the RU catalog, and/or departmental website for details on course selection and requirements.
+Refer to the department, Degree Navigator (dn.rutgers.edu), the RU catalog, and/or departmental websites for details on course selection and requirements.

 In the final semester, fill out a form for Certification of Minor.
-The department from which the minor is obtained must sign the form and return it to B100.
-If the completed/signed Certification form is not submitted to B100, the major will not appear on the transcript.
+The department from which the minor is obtained must sign the form and return it to B-100.
+If the completed/signed Certification form is not submitted to B100, the minor will not appear on the transcript.